-Consultant paediatric endocrinologist Dr Helen Spoudeas talks about the SUCCESS charity which she founded, and how it aims to provide multidisciplinary care to childhood brain tumour and brain cancer survivors.
+Consultant paediatric endocrinologist Dr Helen Spoudeas talks about the SUCCESS charity which she founded and how it aims to provide multidisciplinary care to childhood brain tumour and brain cancer survivors.

-Different types of brain tumour in children
+What are the different types of brain tumour in children?

-Tumours such as gliomas, craniopharyngiomas, and pituitary adenomas, which are more often located deep in the middle of the brain close to vital pituitary, endocrine, visual and metabolic pathways.
-The latter are often less easily resectable, may recur and can also threaten life and wellbeing.
+Tumours such as gliomas, craniopharyngiomas, and pituitary adenomas, which are more often located deep in the middle of the brain, close to vital pituitary, endocrine, visual and metabolic pathways.
+These are often less easily resectable, may recur and can also threaten life and wellbeing.

-Following brain tumour treatment, it doesn’t mean that the child will be completely well.
-They would likely still have the neurological and visual problems that resulted from the tumour, probably lose some intellectual ability, especially in those patients below the age of seven, they would lose their hair, they would develop growth hormone deficiency in almost every case, and will often go through an early puberty.
-If the tumour is deep-seated in the midbrain, more hormone deficiencies occur which are potentially life-threatening.
-There is little point in curing children of one life-threatening disease, simply to let them suffer another.
+Successful brain tumour treatment doesn’t always mean that the child will be completely well.
+They would likely still have the neurological and visual problems that resulted from the tumour, probably lose some intellectual ability, especially in those patients below the age of seven, they would lose their hair, they would develop growth hormone deficiency in almost every case, and will often go through early puberty.
+For more details on early puberty, see my other article "

 If chemotherapy is used, the child will have more side-effects from the treatment.
-Such effects include a higher chance of deafness, infertility, kidney problems, undernourishment, and an increase in their needs at school.
+Such effects include a higher chance of deafness, infertility, kidney problems, undernourishment and an increase in their needs at school.

-Radiotherapy given during the treatment for the brain tumour can cause problems with the endocrine system, which controls growth, puberty, development, breast feeding, and fertility.
+Radiotherapy given during the treatment for the brain tumour can cause problems with the endocrine system, which controls growth, puberty, development, breastfeeding, and fertility.
 On top of this, the chemotherapy given can affect the glands around the body, again affecting fertility, kidney impairment, and cause heart toxicity.